tech-med/medlearnity.com/src/content/blog/how-to-write-a-great-personal-statement-for-residency/index.md

 ---

-title: "How to Write a Great Personal Statement for Residency"
+title: 'How to Write a Great Personal Statement for Residency'
 pubDate: 2020-07-24
 categories:
-  - "medical-school-admissions"
+  - 'medical-school-admissions'
-  - "residency"
+  - 'residency'
-  - "residency-admissions"
+  - 'residency-admissions'
-description: "7 tips to help you write your personal statement for residency and improve your chances of landing your dream program"
+description: '7 tips to help you write your personal statement for residency and improve your chances of landing your dream program'
 ---

 # 7 tips to help you write your personal statement for residency and improve your chances of landing your dream program